rmosolgo/graphql-ruby-doc-en/README.md

 You could rename it and use it for translating the docs.

+It will be published at `https://{username}.github.io/{repository-name}`, for example: https://rmosolgo.github.io/graphql-ruby-doc-en/

 ## Background

 I started the project by copying the `guides/` directory from graphql-ruby: